AU-PL/website/markdown/lectures.md

   - M: [Abstract Syntax](includes/lecture-notes/slides/10-abstract-syntax.pdf)
     - Topics: Internal representation of a PL by a compiler.
     - Video: [YouTube](https://youtu.be/tdmBzqixuNk)
-  - W: Introducing a small PL: miniOCaml
+  - W: Class was canceled.
-    - Topics: miniOCaml is a small PL we will define and implement together.

 ---